5 Minute Read

-It’s the cold, hard truth: Credit cards enable people to go into debt faster than ever before.
+It’s the cold, hard truth: There’s no such thing as credit card rewards.
+Credit cards enable people to go into debt faster than ever before.

-While lots of people are determined to take control of their money in every other way, they can’t seem to quit their credit cards.
+While a lot of people are determined to take control of their money in every other way, they can’t seem to quit their credit cards.
 For those folks, credit cards are the last thing to go.

-Here are some reasons behind the credit card obsession, and our proof that no reason is good enough to keep that plastic around.
+Here are some excuses behind the credit card obsession with proof that no reason is good enough to keep plastic around.

 That’s true!
 They don’t require as much space in our wallets, and we don’t have to think about actual dollars in our account when we swipe.
 Unfortunately, that also means it’s easier to overspend.

 Lots of people say they keep a credit card around “in case of an emergency.”
 It’s a simple fix to a stressful situation, right?
 But then Christmas becomes an emergency.
+And that new smartphone.
 And your takeout.
-And that new smartphone.
 Before you know it, your “emergencies” become debt.

 Don’t tempt yourself.
-Instead of using a credit card, build up an emergency fund of 3–6 months of living expenses and rely on that the next time a true emergency happens.
-Then it becomes just a minor inconvenience.
-Crisis averted.
+Instead of using a credit card, build up an emergency fund of three to six months of living expenses and rely on that the next time a true emergency happens.
+Then the “emergency” just becomes a minor inconvenience.
+Crisis averted!

 Credit card companies are marketing geniuses.
 With rewards systems that appeal to just about anyone, they know exactly how to tempt you to sign up.
 But no one ever got rich off a rewards program.

-You also have to use the card a lot to earn the perks.
-And that just equals more spending you might otherwise have avoided if you weren’t trying to reach the next reward level.
+You have to use the card a lot to earn the perks.
+This just equals more spending you might have avoided if you weren’t trying to reach the next reward level.
 Your risk of debt has just increased.
-Stick to cash and spend only what you have.
+Stick to cash and spend only what you’ve budgeted for.
 Eventually, you’ll see the rewards that come with building real wealth.

 Maybe.
 But we’ve heard more than a few stories of people who planned to pay off their balances each month but fell into a trap along the way.
-Little by little their spending increased until those minimum payments didn’t seem so bad.
-From there, their debt swelled faster than Violet Beauregarde after she chomped Willy Wonka’s chewing gum.
+Their spending slowly increased until those minimum payments didn’t seem so bad.
+From that point, their debt swelled faster than Violet Beauregarde after she chomped on Willy Wonka’s chewing gum.
 Don’t let your debt turn into a larger-than-life blueberry.

 A high credit score means just one thing: You’ve interacted with debt a lot.
-It does not mean that you’re winning with money.
-In fact, it measures nothing about your relationship with money other than how much you like to borrow.
+It does not mean you’re winning with money.
+In fact, it doesn’t measure anything about your relationship with money other than how much you like to borrow.
 So why would you want a high credit score?
 Because it allows you to take on even more debt in the future?
-No way, José!
+No, thank you.

-Credit cards give us opportunities that we otherwise would never have.
-Instant gratification, right?
-If our only way to those opportunities is going into debt, we might need to reexamine our hearts.
-That’s because overspending often signals a deeper problem.
-When we constantly hunger for stuff, we’re suffering from discontentment and materialism.
-We compare ourselves to the Joneses (who are probably in debt themselves!), and we feel shame and inadequacy when we don’t measure up.
+Credit cards give us opportunities we would never have otherwise.
+It’s all about instant gratification, right?
+If our only way to those opportunities is by going into debt, we might need to examine our hearts.
+Overspending often signals a deeper problem.
+When we constantly crave stuff, we’re suffering from discontentment and materialism.
+We compare ourselves to the Joneses (who are probably in debt themselves!) and feel shamed and inadequate when we don’t measure up.

-Sometimes we don’t realize how easily credit cards can harm our finances and our hearts until we step back and really look at the root cause of our addiction to them.
-When we understand how dangerous they are—and the lies that we’ve been told about them—we can break up with these pesky pieces of plastic more easily.
+Sometimes we don’t realize how easily credit cards can harm our finances and hearts until we step back and really look at the root of our addiction.
+When we understand how dangerous they are—and the lies we’ve been told about them—we can break up with these pesky pieces of plastic more easily.